freelancer/freelancer-sdk-android/README.md

 ## Getting Started

 * Create a new client application on the [Freelancer.com developer portal](https://accounts.freelancer.com/settings/develop)
-* Install Freelancer andrdoi sdk using the instructions below.
+* Install Freelancer android sdk using the instructions below.

 ### Install using Bintray JCenter

-Add twitter dependency to your build.gradle:
+Add freelancer dependency to your build.gradle:
 ```groovy
 //In the root build.gradle file
 allprojects {